 Where To Get Bacteriostatic Water

-Bacteriostatic water for injections can be purchased online through various suppliers, Amazon included..
-However, as a medical professional, I would strongly recommend that you purchase bacteriostatic water directly from a medical supplier or pharmacy.
+Bacteriostatic water for injections can be purchased online through various suppliers, Amazon included.
+However, we strongly recommend that you purchase bacteriostatic water directly from a medical supplier or pharmacy.

-If you are needing bacteriostatic water for a medication today, you can shop around at various local pharmaceutical retailers, such as Walgreens, CVS, or Walmart.
+If you need bacteriostatic water for a medication today, you can shop around at various local pharmaceutical retailers, such as Walgreens, CVS, or Walmart.
 Their pharmacies should have bacteriostatic water in stock and have trusted suppliers for this product.

 Despite what online media would have you believe, it is unsafe to try to make bacteriostatic water at home.
 The home is one of the most biologically active spaces people inhabit.
 Meaning that even the air carries a bacterial and fungal load.